JuanCantu1/DE1-SoC-Projects/README.md

 This project provided a foundational understanding of programming the HPS on the DE1-SoC board.
 It familiarized me with the development tools and the process of setting up, compiling, and running a program on the HPS, serving as a stepping stone for more advanced projects.

 ### Demo
+In progess, now can use Linux using PuTTY...
 ---
 ---